 An ankle foot orthotic is a brace device that supports the lower leg and the foot.
 It is a brace made out of hard plastic that aligns the foot and ankle at an optimal angle, stabilizes the ankle joint, and supports the arches.
 It may even dynamically assist with lifting the foot off the ground when moving.
-An ankle foot orthotic may be recommended for those with a condition called foot drop.
+Ankle foot orthotics are often used to address neuromuscular foot conditions, like cerebral palsy or nerve damage resulting from a stroke.
+It is especially helpful for treating a condition called foot drop.

 Most private insurers cover the cost of ankle-foot orthotics if it is prescribed by a recognized medical practitioner.

-At the assessment, the chiropodist will take a medical history, conduct their examination, and take a 3-dimensional mold of your foot and ankle for your device.
+At the assessment, the chiropodist will take a medical history, conduct their examination, and take a 3-dimensional mold of your foot, ankle and calf using a 3D digital scanner.
+You may need to change positions during the scanning process; we therefore recommend bring someone with you to your appointment to assist you if you have mobility restrictions.

 Depending on the mobility of the ankle joint, stability of the knee, and indications for the brace, one of the following may be recommended: